railgunlabs/charisma/README.md

   <img alt="Charisma" src=".github/charisma.svg" width="408px">
 </picture>

-**Char**isma is a Unicode® character decoder and encoder library written in C99 with no dependencies.
+**Char**isma is a Unicode® character decoder and encoder library that conforms to the MISRA C:2012 coding standard.
 It provides functions for decoding and encoding characters _safely_ in UTF-8, UTF-16, and UTF-32 (big or little endian).
 It can _recover_ from malformed characters, allowing decoding to continue.